katehodges1/katehodges.github.io/pages/page_footfall-prediction.md

 #### Approach to modelling
 **→** I took a random 80/20 train test split.
-Whilst I considered stratification (which can be useful particularly on smaller or highly imbalanced datasets) in this case (given the hundereds of thousands of observations) it risked over-engineering the split and potentially artificially inflating performance.
-A random split provided a more robust assssment of generalisability.
+Whilst I considered stratification (which can be useful particularly on smaller or highly imbalanced datasets) in this case (given the hundereds of thousands of observations) a random split provided a good baseline accuracy - though a temporal or spatial stratification would be a useful next step.

 **1.** Firstly established a baseline accuracy by **selecting** the most appropriate **features** to include in the model - aiming to balance accuracy with minimal complexity.
 I ran initial models that isolated 3 key *types* of predictor varaibles in turn - examining feature importance each time: